 Truly they shall not enter into My rest.”

 Why did Paul use Psalm 95 as an example of those “disobedient people” who REFUSE to enter into God’s rest?
 Actually, we spoke about this in our previous post “Midnight Cry”.
 God told MOSES and the Israelites that He was giving them the Promised Land of Canaan.
 Moses then sent in 12 spies to spy out the land.
 Moses wanted to see what they’d be “up against”.
 When the spies returned, TEN SPIES came back with a BAD report.
 They were shaking in their boots because they saw LITERAL GIANTS (nephilim) in the land.
-They were like “no way, we can go in there anD take the land!”
+They were like “no way! we can’t go in there anD take the land!”
 The Israelites BELIEVED the bad report and refused to go into the Promised Land!
 Now remember, in Psalm 95 God said “Do not harden your hearts…when your fathers tested me, though they had SEEN MY WORK”.
 In Psalm 95 we are REMINDED that the Israelites had just been led out of Egypt by God’s mighty and wonderous works!
 They had just SEEN God’s MIRACLES…and still, they did not TRUST that God could defeat those GIANTS in CANAAN!
 So, because they did not TRUST GOD, they were NOT allowed into the PROMISED LAND (CANAAN)...But the additional verses in Hebrews 4 about Joshua tell us that really, God was speaking about the future promised land of Heaven.
 We ONLY get into the PROMISED LAND by TRUSTING the finished work of JESUS CHRIST on the CROSS!
 If we don’t trust His Finished Work for salvation, for Righteousness, for justification…then we don’t enter into the Promised Land.